hannesdelbeke/brain/roller shutters.md

-great at keeping the heat out in summer often used for shop fronts, rare use for residential in the UK.
+great at keeping the heat out in summer often used for a [[shopfront]], rarely used for residential in the UK.

 [[planning permission]] is required for the installation of external grilles or shutters.
 Permission is not needed for internal shutters